Insight

 3. Conduct competitor research

-• Core functions and features – what problems does the app resolve and how?
+• Core features - what problems does the app address, and how does it deliver value?

-• Audience – who does the business target their app at?
+• Audience - who is using the app and who is being targeted?

 4. Understand your market